Research Glossary Simulator Docs Novels Get Certified

 Guardrails are only as good as their robustness testing.
 An untested guardrail is false confidence.
 The most common failure mode is guardrails that work against expected inputs but fail against adversarial inputs they were not designed for.

 Guardrail definitions become the basis for constraint adherence measurement.
 Each guardrail is modeled as a constraint with a severity level.
-CRITICAL guardrails (preventing illegal or severely harmful behavior) are weighted most heavily in the BM Score.
+CRITICAL guardrails (preventing illegal or severely harmful behavior) are weighted most heavily in the BTS.

 Ready to put this into practice?

-Certify your AI agent on BorealisMark and get a verifiable BM Score anchored to Hedera Hashgraph.
-Or run the BM Score Simulator to estimate your agent's score right now.
+Certify your AI agent on BorealisMark and get a verifiable BTS anchored to Hedera Hashgraph.
+Or run the BTS Simulator to estimate your agent's score right now.